dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 Now, you can configure routing for your React application.

-## Completing session management
+## Completing the Session Management Feature

-With all the previous preparation, let's see how the *App* component code changes:
+With all the previous preparation, you can replace the `App` component code with the following:

 ```javascript
 import React, { Component } from 'react';